-Youth Award Grant Queen Charlotte Track
+Youth Award Grant Party of Five on the Kepler Track

 For her Duke of Edinburgh Gold Expedition, student Veronica Amey and mates tramp, bike, and kayak the Queen Charlotte Track, where they discover the magic and beauty of exploring their own country.